 COVID-19 Virus Impact on MERC

 The NSW Government is working with councils to support communities across the state in response to COVID-19.
-Consequently, there have been certain changes that will affect MERC and members going forward as a result of the NSW Government’s respective Ministerial Public Health Orders to implement controls as necessary to combat the COVID -19 Virus, details are provided from the DPIE site in relation to the following:
+Consequently, there have been certain changes that will affect MERC and members going forward as a result of the NSW Government’s respective Ministerial Public Health Orders to implement controls as necessary to combat the COVID -19 Virus, latest details from Circular No 20-28 are provided from the Office of Local Government below: